3560 words, short story

 Arthur Liu (杨枫) is a Chinese SFF writer & translator based in Beijing.
 His works have been published in Science Fiction World, Non-Exist, and SF Stave, among other Chinese SF magazines.
 As a computer engineer, he founded the Chinese Science Fiction Database, serving as its chief architect.
 He wishes to be a cyber crawler.

-Stella Jiayue Zhu is a translator, editor, and academic, currently completing her PhD in philosophy at the University of Notre Dame.
-She is the managing editor of Notre Dame Philosophical Reviews.
+Stella Jiayue Zhu is a translator, editor, and academic.
+She is interested in all questions concerning the nature of intention and reality.
+When not writing, she is a tutor at St. John’s College, Annapolis.
+She has a PhD in philosophy from the University of Notre Dame and is the managing editor of Notre Dame Philosophical Reviews.